 Left to recover our lives from the effects of his addiction – ransacking my home for drugs, filing Protection Orders and Police Reports, I was determined to divorce him even after he’d entered a thirty-day treatment program.

 As I struggled to hold my family together as a suddenly-single-mom, I vacillated between forgiveness and anger, courage and fear.
 After losing so much, I needed to learn how to trust life again, how to trust myself again after years of looking the other way.
 I decided the only way I could survive separating from the love of my life was to believe there was something beautiful waiting on the other side.

 After fifty-five days under an Order of Protection (and thirty days in rehab), I saw Kory again for the first time in court.
 The instant I saw his clear, crystalline-blue eyes, I knew he was my soulmate again.
 I hated him, I loved him…could I ever forgive him?

-Told with electrifying honesty and suspense, RISE AGAIN is an unlikely story of forgiveness and redemption that speaks to an ever-growing epidemic of opiate abuse in America that affects families everywhere.
+Told with electrifying honesty and suspense, 47 CHANCES is an unlikely story of forgiveness and redemption that speaks to an ever-growing epidemic of opiate abuse in America that affects families everywhere.
 But it’s not just a story about addiction – its about love, overcoming unimaginable betrayal and hurt, and the power of the human spirit to turn tragedy to triumph; to overcome, and rise again.